QR Code Business Cards for iPhone: Share Contacts Fast

 | Cost | Ongoing printing costs | One-time creation |

-| Availability | Limited quantity and easy to forget | Always with you on your iPhone |
+| Availability | Limited quantity, easy to forget | Always with you on your iPhone |

 | Impression | Classic, but often feels old-fashioned | Modern, professional, and sustainable |